alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Solution.md

 GROUP BY 1
 ORDER BY total_pizza DESC;
 ```
-The maximum number of pizzas delivered in one order is 3
+The maximum number of pizzas delivered in a single order was 3

 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?